 Tech 190B is the second class in the sequence and will focus strongly on production of product design and proposal developed in Tech 190A.
-Therefore, the bulk of the work in Tech 190B is the planning and fabrication of a prototype for the actual product idea.
+Therefore, the bulk of the work in Tech 190B is the planning and fabrication of the actual product idea.
 While most of the activities will be undertaken in the labs, there will be in-class planning activities, homework, activities outside class, and oral/written reports.
-Students must have access to high speed internet, a computer, access to Canvas, the SJSU learning management software, and access to CAD, Multisim, and basic word processing and spreadsheet software (Word and Excel or equivalent).
+Students must have access to high speed internet, a computer, access to Canvas, the SJSU learning management software, CAD, Multisim, and basic word processing and spreadsheet software (Word and Excel or equivalent).